-Aicon Gallery's vision begins in the Indian Subcontinent but reaches outwards internationally from there.
-The two gallery spaces are located in New York and London, and each provides a unique platform for Indian and Pakistani artists to exhibit in the United States and Europe.
-Alongside in-depth, focused solo shows, the galleries present a programme of curated group exhibitions that are international in their scope and ambition.
-Following recent debates in institutional curating, the programme deliberately encompasses contemporary art and art made through the latter half of the 20th century.
-Through this we aim to produce unexpected congruencies, shed light on other modernities, make complex the designation 'contemporary' and signal a shift away from simple survey exhibitions.
-With critical exhibitions of work by emerging and contemporary South Asian artists, one of Aicon's primary goals is to create a space for dialog and cross-collaboration between the arts of India, Pakistan, and the west.
+At Aicon Gallery we specialize in modern and contemporary non-Western art with a special focus on South Asia.
+The New York gallery provides a vital platform for Modern and Contemporary artists from South Asia as well as the Middle East and, finally, diasporic artists to realize their vision in a global and ever-shifting world.
+Alongside in-depth, focused solo shows, the gallery presents a program of curated group exhibitions that are international in their scope and ambition.
+Following recent debates in institutional curating, the program deliberately links together art produced recently with art made in the latter half of the 20th Century.
+Through this, the gallery hopes to produce unexpected congruencies, shed light on multiple modernisms, make complex the designation “contemporary” and signal a shift away from simple survey exhibitions.